CBFLivUni/example_Rocker_repo/README.md

 16) Navigate to the repository you want to clone on the github site, for example https://github.com/CBFLivUni/example_repo
 17) Click "Code", then underneath where it says "Clone" click the "SSH" button.
 Copy the address to your clipboard, it will look like: git@github.com:CBFLivUni/example_repo.git
 18) In RStudio go to File > New project > Version control > Git.
 19) Paste the address of the repository from your clipboard where it says "Repository URL".
 The Project directory name will be automatically populated.
+RStudio will automatically detect that this is an SSH address.
 20) Choose where on your container you want to clone the repository.
 You can choose ~, in which case it will be cloned to /home/rstudio/your_repo_name.
 21) Click Create Project.
 22) It may ask whether you trust the authenticity of host "github.com", type "yes".
 If you want you can verify that the RSA key in the warning messsage matches that on the github website (https://docs.github.com/en/github/authenticating-to-github/githubs-ssh-key-fingerprints)